Learning Decomposed Representation for Counterfactual Inference

 The regularization term is generally a monotonically increasing function of the model complexity.
-We believe that the model will have lower complexity and better robustness, when the parameter value of the model is small enough.
-To prevent overfitting, we penalize the large value in the network parameters $\mathcal{W}(I, C, A, h^0, h^1, g_I, g_A)$ by l2 regularization.
+We believe that the model will have lower complexity and better robustness when the model's parameter value is small enough.
+To prevent overfitting, we penalize the immense value in the network parameters $\mathcal{W}(I, C, A, h^0, h^1, g_I, g_A)$ by $l_2$ regularization.